 Vaping is illegal in Thailand so read more about Thai vape.
-The Tobacco Control Research and Knowledge Management Center has been assigned by the government to conduct a research to analyze the legal struggles which would affect the implementation of the E-cigarette ban in Thailand.
+The Tobacco Control Research and Knowledge Management Center has been assigned by the government to conduct research.
+This to analyze the legal struggles which would affect the implementation of the E-cigarette ban in Thailand.
 Recent surveys have shown that Thailand is considered the worst country in the world to be using an e-cigarette.
-In Thailand, a ban has been implemented on the import, export, sale and possession of vaping products since 2014.
+In Thailand, a ban has been implemented on the import, export, sale, and possession of vaping products since 2014.
 You can see the entertainment law in Thailand.

-Anybody caught would have their items confiscated and fined, or will be sent to prison for up to 10 years if found guilty.
+Anybody caught would have their items confiscated and fined.
+There is also the option to be sent to prison for up to 10 years if found guilty.
 Thai Police often search vehicles for e-cigarettes in roadblocks and use them to extract fines.
-A consumer group running in the country, stated that “Thailand’s policies on e-cigarettes are not just sad for Thai smokers planning to quit but also to the millions of tourists and business people who gradually vape.
+A consumer group running in the country, stated that “Thailand’s policies on e-cigarettes are not just sad for Thai smokers planning to quit.
+But also to the millions of tourists and business people who gradually vape.

+Thai vape is illegal.
 This same consumer group, together with the local tourism authority, has argued that making e-cigarettes legal is very beneficial to the country in various ways.
-In response to the complaints and various suggestions, the Director-General of the Excise Department issued a statement that the Commerce Ministry had enforced such ban on e-cigarettes because of health concerns being raised by the Ministry of Public Health.
-Eventually, things are turning out great as the Commerce Ministry has assigned the Tobacco Control Research Knowledge Management Center (TRC) to conduct a research in response to the issues.
+In response to the complaints and various suggestions, the Director-General of the Excise Department issued a statement that the Commerce Ministry had enforced such a ban on e-cigarettes because of health concerns being raised by the Ministry of Public Health.
+Eventually, things are turning out great as the Commerce Ministry has assigned the Tobacco Control Research Knowledge Management Center (TRC) to conduct research in response to the issues.